seanjams/keywheel/README.md

 |:---:|:---:|:---:|:---:|
 | ![alt text](./assets/harmajor.png)    | ![alt text](./assets/harminor.png) |   ![alt text](./assets/easternMaj.png)     | ![alt text](./assets/easternMin.png)  |

-These all have the commonality that they are spaced out...there are not clumps of three or more notes on the clock, and no gaps with an interval of more than 3 clock steps.
+These all have the commonality that they are spaced out, there are no clumps of more than three notes on the clock, and no gaps with an interval of more than 3 clock steps.
 They happen to contain a lot of cool and essential symmetric properties, which adds to their sonic value as choices of scales.

-## OK, so what is it?
+## OK, so what is this thing?

 The Key Wheel is a network of 7 note scales.
 The choices of the notes on the clock are shown at each vertex, and they are connected to scales on their diagonals, which only differ by one pitch moved one clock step up or down.
 Some simple rules, discovered during my mathematical research at UC Davis, are baked into which notes are able to be adjusted, and the network yielded describes sonic distance of all Diatonic (Major, Ionian), Melodic Minor (Altered), and Wholetone (Neapolitan) scales.